 Returning to their hometown, Mitchell Theatres acquired the historic Doric Theatre in Elkhart, Kansas.
 The Doric Theatre was originally built in 1918 and was the areas home for silent film presentations as well as live Vaudeville performances.
 Closed in the early 1980s, the Doric Theatre underwent a complete renovation and was designed for not only film presentation, but also, sticking to it’s roots, is a venue for view live theater and performances.
 The Doric became Mitchell Theatres first "boutique" theatre including the Oscar's Lounge, which serves beer, wine, cocktails and an expanded food menu.
 Along with mainstream films, the Doric also screens Art House and Independent films, a first for the area.
 In conjunction with the Doric Theatre’s remodel, an additional screen was added to Sequoyah Cinema 8, making it Sequoyah Cinema 9.
 Both projects were completed in 2016.

-Mitchell Theatres owns and operates a total of 102 screens in 14 locations across Arizona, Colorado, Kansas, Missouri, New Mexico and Oklahoma, with over three hundred twenty-five employees.
+Mitchell Theatres owns and operates a total of 107 screens in 15 locations across Arizona, Colorado, Kansas, Missouri, New Mexico, Oklahoma, and Texas with over three hundred twenty-five employees.
+As of 2016.
 Mitchell Theatres was ranked the forty-fourth (44th) largest movie theatre chain in the United States.
 Mitchell Theatres continues to actively look for opportunities to grow and expand throughout the Midwest.